-Recap #184: Witch by Christopher Pike by Donna
+Recap #184: Witch by Christopher Pike

 Christopher Pike is a prolific writer of teen horror-ish novels, with a few sprinkled in there for adults.
 He is the literary horror to RL Stine’s gore porn/B-movie-type novels.
 But that’s putting him a bit high up there, isn’t it?
 Sometimes he overwrites, sometimes his stories are just outright ridiculous.
 But there’s no doubt he at least tried to insert some depth into these schlock teen horror novels of the 90s.